 - 3.1.
 Vessel-based Line-transect Survey - 3.1.1.
-Under the HKLR03 dolphin monitoring programme, two sets of systematic line-transect vessel surveys were conducted on the 3rd, 5th, 10th and 12th of December 2018, to cover all transect lines in NWL and NEL survey areas twice during the monitoring month.
+Under the HKLR03 dolphin monitoring programme, two sets of systematic line-transect vessel surveys were conducted on the 2nd, 3rd, 7th and 14th of January 2019, to cover all transect lines in NWL and NEL survey areas twice during the monitoring month.
 The survey routes of each survey day are presented in Figures 2-5. - 3.1.2.
-From the two sets of HKLR03 surveys conducted in December 2018, 261.96 km of survey effort was collected, with 90.3% of the total survey effort being conducted under favourable weather conditions (i.e. Beaufort Sea State 3 or below with good visibility) (Appendix I). - 3.1.3.
-Among the NEL and NWL survey areas, 97.00 km and 164.96 km of survey effort were conducted respectively.
-Moreover, the total survey effort conducted on primary and secondary lines were 193.46 km and 68.50 km respectively (Appendix I). - 3.1.4.
-Only two groups of six Chinese White Dolphins were sighted during the two sets of HKLR03 monitoring surveys conducted in December 2018 (Appendix II).
-Both dolphin groups were sighted in NWL, while no dolphin was sighted at all in NEL.
-Notably, the two dolphin sightings were both made on primary lines during on-effort search (Appendix II).
+From the two sets of HKLR03 surveys conducted in January 2019, 266.74 km of survey effort was collected, with 99.2% of the total survey effort being conducted under favourable weather conditions (i.e. Beaufort Sea State 3 or below with good visibility) (Appendix I). - 3.1.3.
+Among the NEL and NWL survey areas, 97.80 km and 168.94 km of survey effort were conducted respectively.
+Moreover, the total survey effort conducted on primary and secondary lines were 191.01 km and 75.73 km respectively (Appendix I). - 3.1.4.
+Four groups of 14 Chinese White Dolphins were sighted during the two sets of HKLR03 monitoring surveys conducted in January 2019 (Appendix II).
+All four dolphin groups were sighted in NWL, while no dolphin was sighted at all in NEL.
+Notably, two of the four dolphin sightings were made on primary lines during on-effort search, and the other two dolphin groups were sighted during off-effort search after the survey has ended (Appendix II).
 None of them was associated with any operating fishing vessel.

 - 3.1.5.
 Distribution of dolphin sightings made in this monitoring month is shown in Figure 6.
-The two dolphin groups were sighted to the west of Lung Kwu Chau and near Lung Kwu Tan respectively (Figure 6).
-Notably, they were made very far away from the HKBCF reclamation site, as well as the HKLR03 reclamation site and TMCLKL/HKLR09 alignments (Figure 6). - 3.1.6.
-From the HKLR03 surveys conducted in December 2018, the encounter rates of Chinese White Dolphins deduced from the survey effort and on-effort sighting data made under favourable conditions (Beaufort 3 or below) are shown in Tables 2 & 3.
+Two dolphin groups were sighted at the mouth of Deep Bay and to the northwest of Lung Kwu Chau respectively, while another two sightings made during off-effort search were located at the southwestern corner of NWL survey area between Shum Wat and Tai O Peninsula, which were also close to the HKLR09 alignment (Figure 6). - 3.1.6.
+From the HKLR03 surveys conducted in January 2019, the encounter rates of Chinese White Dolphins deduced from the survey effort and on-effort sighting data made under favourable conditions (Beaufort 3 or below) are shown in Tables 2 & 3.

 Table 2.
-Dolphin encounter rates deduced from the two sets of HKLR03 surveys (two surveys in each set) conducted in December 2018 in Northeast (NEL) and Northwest Lantau (NWL)
+Dolphin encounter rates deduced from the two sets of HKLR03 surveys (two surveys in each set) conducted in January 2019 in Northeast (NEL) and Northwest Lantau (NWL)